-The new Mac Pro is available in two basic configurations - a quad-core system clocked at 3.7 GHz, equipped with 12 GB of RAM and 256 GB of flash storage for $2,999.
+The Mac Pro is available in two basic configurations - a quad-core system clocked at 3.7 GHz, equipped with 12 GB of RAM and 256 GB of flash storage for $2,999.
 Another $1,000 will net you a 3.5 GHz six-core system equipped with 16 GB RAM and 256 GB flash storage.
 You can add up to a 12-core processor and faster graphics, too.

 All new Macs include OS X 10.10 "Yosemite" preinstalled.
 New Macs also get free iLife and iWork apps.

 Outwardly the Mac mini is almost laughably small.
 In another time, it'd be confused for Apple's first-generation Apple TV.
 But inside beats the heart of a champion - the Mac mini features many of the same components used in Apple's 13-inch Retina MacBook Pro.